GwendolyneFreddy/butchery/README.md

-## Components
+## <a name="components" id="components"></a>Components

 The installer includes the following components.
-The number of each is the component <em>DESIGNATED</em> number which gives it a fixed install position, lets other components detect it and allows automated installers like the BiG World Setup specify component choices.
+The number of each is the component <em>DESIGNATED</em> number which gives it a fixed install position, lets other components and mods detect it and allows automated installers like the BiG World Setup specify component choices.

 #### 10. DrAzTiK's revisited fight vs Tazok & DigDag